-If you love Medeterranian food, you’re going to flip over this easy homemade tzatziki sauce recipe.
-Tzatziki, also known as cucumber sauce, is a yogurt-based sauce that is popular in Greece and it’s so good.
+If you love Mediterranean food, you’re going to flip over this easy homemade tzatziki sauce recipe.
+Tzatziki, also known as cucumber sauce or gyro sauce, is a yogurt-based sauce that is popular in Greece and it’s so good.
 In this blog post, I’ll show you how to make tzatziki sauce from scratch using simple ingredients.

 Tzatziki sauce is the best.

 It’s a creamy, delicious Greek condiment that’s a staple of Mediterranean cuisine and a popular condiment for dishes like lamb gyros, pita sandwiches, and grilled chicken.
 This refreshing sauce also pairs perfectly with fresh veggies or pita chips as a snack or pre-dinner dip.
-The best part?
-It’s super simple to make authentic tzatziki sauce yourself!

 Not only will making your own tzatziki taste better than anything you can buy at the store, but it’s also surprisingly easy.
-You can make this recipe in about 30 minutes and is made from simple, fresh ingredients.
+It’s ready in about 30 minutes and is made from simple, fresh ingredients.

 What is Tzatziki sauce?

-Tzatziki sauce is a traditional Greek sauce made from yogurt, cucumber, garlic, and fresh herbs.
+Tzatziki sauce (or gyro sauce) is a traditional Greek sauce made from yogurt, cucumber, garlic, and fresh herbs.